Wat Phra That Phanom: History

 The That Phanom Chronicle documented that the Phra That Phanom stupa was first constructed 8 years after the Buddha's passing by the five kings of the Mon kingdom, known as Sri Gotupura.
 However, archaeological findings suggest that the earliest structure found dates back to the 7th or 8th century CE.
+Stephen A. Murphy places the temple at the northern end of a group of sema boundary-stone sites running about 65 kilometres south along the Mekong to Pha That Phon in Laos.
+The stones of this group carry axial stupa and stupa-kumbha motifs and no narrative carving, and he reads the tradition as having reached the area from the lower Chi River system, this being its most easterly extent.

 According to local legend, the Buddha told Mahakasyapa, one of his principal disciples, that once he died, Mahakasyapa was to bring his breast bones to 'Phu Kampra to allow Buddhism to continue on.
 Then in 525 B.C, Mahakasyapa then decided on constructing a temple on Phu Kampra.
 Joined by 500 Arhats and 5 Phrayas, they built the Phra That Phanom stupa primarily from clay and once completed, the Buddha's breastbones were brought over from India and placed inside.

 The pagoda is believed to have been built before the 1100s with its original Khmer design.
 However years of being part Lao kingdoms led to several renovations which created the current pagoda in a Lao style.
 In 1690, the pagoda was restored and raised to about 47 meters, and then by a further 10 meters in 1940.

 In 1935, the complex was registered as an ancient monument for preservation by the Fine Arts Department of Thailand.